Autumn Nations Series: Ireland 22 Argentina 19

 A couple of Tomas Albornoz penalties cut the deficit in half either side of Beirne losing control in the act of scoring and Finlay Bealham being yellow-carded for ‘a croc roll’.
 Crowley responded by dropping into the pocket to restore the nine-point lead with a sweetly struck drop goal, before another Albornoz penalty.

-After Hugo Keenan reclaimed Crowley’s hanging restart, the Pumas withstood one ferocious siege, Juan Martín González snaffling a turnover, but past the half-hour Ireland were rewarded for going to the corner.
+After Hugo Keenan reclaimed Crowley’s hanging restart, the Pumas withstood one ferocious siege, Juan Martín González snaffling a turnover, but past the half hour Ireland were rewarded for going to the corner.

 Ryan claimed Kelleher’s excellent long throw under pressure and Henshaw ran hard at the line before pulling the ball back for James Lowe to make the inroads.
 Joe McCarthy plunged over from the recycle, helped by Doris taking out one tackler in front of the ball.

-Big hits by Doris and McCarthy, both on Pablo Matera, seemed to shut the door on Argentina’s response, but the pick-and-jam made inroads, particularly by Oviedo, earned a penalty to the corner.
+Big hits by Doris and McCarthy, both on Pablo Matera, seemed to shut the door on Argentina’s response, but the pick-and-jam made inroads, particularly by Oviedo, and earned a penalty to the corner.

 As pleasing therefore for Andy Farrell was the prolonged defensive resistance which defied Argentina when twice going to the corner – Beirne holding up González over the line – and then tapping a penalty, so keeping the 22-9 lead intact until half-time.

 Nonetheless, whatever Felipe Contepomi said to his players at half-time, Los Pumas returned with renewed intent on the resumption.
-Ireland’s defence appeared to be keeping them at bay whereupon the multi-talented, multi-positional Juan Cruz Mallia, who really is world-class, steamed on to a short pass by Albornoz to beat Ringrose on his inside and then nonchalantly stepped Hansen to round the posts.
+Ireland’s defence appeared to be keeping them at bay whereupon the multitalented, multi-positional Juan Cruz Mallia, who really is world-class, steamed on to a short pass by Albornoz to beat Ringrose on his inside and then nonchalantly stepped Hansen to round the posts.

-Albornoz converted and then landed a penalty when a third successive penalty against Ireland since the resumption, and sixth in a row since just before half-time, led to McCarthy being binned for a cumulation of offences.
+Albornoz converted and then landed a penalty after a third successive penalty against Ireland since the resumption, and sixth in a row since just before half-time, led to McCarthy being binned for a cumulation of offences.

 But Albornoz did miss a close-range and straightish drop goal to draw the sides level and now sparked into life by this game suddenly being in the balance, the crowd found their voice with a rendition of The Fields and again when Ringrose emptied Lucio Cinti and when both Sam Prendergast and Cian Healy were introduced for their first and 133rd caps respectively.